mercadopago/devsite-docs/guides/payments/api/receiving-payment-by-card.en.md

 ```

-#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Get issuing bank
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Obtain issuer

-It is important to identify the card issuing bank at the moment to complete the data to avoid conflicts between the different issuers and to be able to make the information available to payment methods that require it.
+It is important to identify the card's issuing bank when completing the form to avoid conflicts between different issuers and to be able to provide the relevant information to the payment methods that require it.

-Add the following code to get the `issuer_id`:
+Add the following code to obtain the `issuer_id`:

 ```javascript
 function getIssuers(paymentMethodId) {